-1. Introduction
+1. INTRODUCTION

-Currently, the manufacturing companies are being forced to satisfy markets that demand an increasing variety of products, in shorter lead times and with size batches varying from unitary to mass production.
+Currently, the manufacturing companies is being forced to satisfy markets that demand an increasing variety of products, in shorter lead times and with size batches varying from unitary to mass production.
 The resulting sophistication of the processes (and the consequently related values) required by this situation leads to economic pressures for a maximum ROI.
 Efficiency and Assertiveness had become commodities and they can be reached only through a complete knowledge, domain and control of the production processes.
-Therefore, a wide information control that led to an optimized use of the manufacturing resources became a requirement for these companies survival.
+Therefore, a wide information control that led to an optimized use of the manufacturing became a requirement for these companies survival.

-Concepts as customer-centered manufacturing and mass customization of products are guiding the industrial minding, as they aim to unify reactivity, efficiency, and flexibility in the use of the manufacturing resources, and consequently to accomplish the geographic and time to market demands.
+Concepts as customer centered manufacturing and mass customization of products is guiding the industrial minding, as they aim to unify reactivity, efficiency, and flexibility in the use of the manufacturing resources, in a way that the geographic and time to market demands to be accomplished.
 The satisfaction of the customer became a credo that extrapolates the physical plant limits, as a result of the enterprise distribution and the execution of the engineering processes in a virtual way.

 Nowadays, production systems based on mass production paradigm have been characterized more by the control of the final items than the control of its process.
-The attempts to invert this situation (stimulated by the increasing of quality and personalization demand) is constantly hindered, or by lack of information on the new product processing in its several transformation stages, or by the difficulty to identify which information would be relevant in a future analysis, or even both.
+The attempts to invert this situation (stimulated by the increasing of quality and personalization demand) is constantly hindered, or by information lack on the new product processing in its several transformation stages, or by the difficulty to identify which information would be relevant in a future analysis, or even both.

 The possibility of an effective analysis of the productive process facilitates the detection of specific and prompt failures in the products after its manufacture, making possible an oriented recall action, less traumatic and rough for the companies' finances and image.
 However, still more could be inspected and reported.
-Frequently, atypical events occur inside the productive processes, which independent of being or not spotted and solved, is not followed by a generation of a proper database entry.
+Frequently, atypical events occur inside of the productive processes, which independently of being or not spotted and solved, is not followed by a generation of a proper database entry.
 Thus, production problems are perceived, and many times are worked-around, without being completely understood and/or solved.

-The necessity of establishing a cause-effect correlation between uncontrollable events and repetitive and/or redundant production steps frequently is not achieved due to the lack of trustworthy and performing mechanisms of data capture and analysis on the plant floor.
-And the increase of information follows the product complexity, which turns almost impossible to keep all the process description.
+The necessity of establishing a cause-effect correlation between uncontrollable events and repetitive and/or redundant production steps frequently is not achieved due the lack of trustworthy and performing mechanisms of data capture and analysis on the plant floor.
+And the increase of information follows the product complexity which turns almost impossible to keep all the process description.

-I this work an integrative information system architecture based on EPC project is proposed (which we call Informed Manufacturing), which addresses specifically the events occurring during the manufacturing process.
-We consider a solution committed with automated manufacturing processes, where:
+In this work an integrative information system architecture based on EPC project is proposed (which we call Informed Manufacturing), which address specifically the events occurring during the manufacturing process.
+We consider that a solution committed with automated manufacturing processes, where:

-- A historical repository of important and atypical occurrences during the manufacturing process is maintained, making possible to correlate these occurrences and the events discovered after the product manufacturing.
-The improvement achieved is the fastness with which these linkages could be established and the precision obtained by dealing with reliable manufacturing information; - The system looks for atypical events, capturing the available contextual information in the: - Product: through an automatic support of data capture such as those enabled by Radio Frequency Identification technology; - Process: extracting sensor signals and machine states, that should match the expected behavior represented in a Petri Net.
+• A database of important and atypical occurrences during the manufacturing process is maintained, so that it will be possible to make a match between this occurrences and events detached after the product is manufactured.
+The advantage here is the how fast the match could be done and the precision that comes from dealing with reliable manufacturing information;

+• The system looks for atypical events, capturing the available contextual information in the:

+• Product: through an automatic support of data capture such as those enabled by Radio Frequency Identification and data capture technology;

+• Process: extracting sensor signals and machine states, that should match the expected behavior represented in a Petri Net.